Sustainable transport: Innovation

+Sustainable propulsion is at the forefront of reducing the environmental footprint of transportation, with research and patenting in batteries, efficient aircraft turbines (for air transport), efficient ship design (for sea transport), electric propulsion, hydrogen/fuel cells, and sustainable fuels.

+Automation and circularity focus on streamlining production with more efficient processes, reduction of waste or recycling.

+Communication and security technologies are meant for a safer, more connected and responsive to dynamic conditions transportation systems.
+It includes innovations such as lidar sensors, 5G networks, connected vehicles, smart city infrastructure, or smart port.

+Sustainable propulsion and communication and security technologies represent the largest number of patent publication increase between 2000 and 2023.
+Sustainable propulsion is the most patented technology in land and sea transport whilst communication and security represent over 85% of the patents in space transport.

 Tools and incentives

 Several European countries are opening up financial incentives that support more sustainable modes of transport.
 The European Cyclists' Federation, which focuses on daily cycling for transport, has created a document containing a non-complete overview.
 In the UK, employers have for many years been providing employees with financial incentives.
 The employee leases or borrows a bike that the employer has purchased.
 You can also get other support.
 The scheme is beneficial for the employee who saves money and gets an incentive to get exercise integrated in the daily routine.
 The employer can expect a tax deduction, lower sick leave and less pressure on parking spaces for cars.
 Since 2010, there has been a scheme in Iceland (Samgöngugreiðslur) where those who do not drive a car to work, get paid a lump of money monthly.
 An employee must sign a statement not to use a car for work more often than one day a week, or 20% of the days for a period.
 Some employers pay fixed amounts based on trust.
 Other employers reimburse the expenses for repairs on bicycles, period-tickets for public transport and the like.
 Since 2013, amounts up to ISK 8000 per month have been tax-free.
 Most major workplaces offer this, and a significant proportion of employees use the scheme.
 Since 2019 half the amount is tax-free if the employee signs a contract not to use a car to work for more than 40% of the days of the contract period.